 Envisioning a solution

 What if there were an effective way to help teachers achieve financial stability – in a way that reduces teacher shortages and turnover, and avoids the pernicious costs associated with those problems.
 One simple, yet radical idea is this: make homeownership easier for educators.

-Expanding homeownership for educators helps create the type of education system that our kids deserve, where schools have consistent supply of high-quality teachers; where educators no longer have to commute long hours or dump over half of their paychecks into housing; where schools can put money toward real education outcomes rather than teacher replacement costs.
+Expanding homeownership for educators helps create the type of education system that our kids deserve, where schools have a consistent supply of high-quality teachers; where educators no longer have to commute long hours or dump over half of their paychecks into housing; where schools can put money toward real education outcomes rather than teacher replacement costs.

 Consider the economic impact on a mid-sized California school district with 500 teachers and 9,000 students.
 If 5 percent of staff turn over annually due to housing instability, the district would need to spend $500,000 per year replacing teachers.
 By retaining these teachers instead, the school district could redirect $500,000 to resources that directly enhance student and teachers’ daily lives.

 (Half a million dollars is arguably a conservative estimate of how much a mid-sized school could benefit from reducing teacher turnover.
 Our scenario doesn’t include the many indirect benefits of a steady teacher workforce, such as more engaged students and higher graduation rates.)

 There’s no silver bullet in education.
 But having a dependable teacher workforce and more resources to spend on students are undeniably important goals.
 Teacher homeownership can help get us there; that’s why we’re putting our money on it.

-Our house price and educator salary calculations include data from the counties of SF, Marin, San Mateo, Alameda, Contra Costa.
+Our house price and educator salary calculations include data from the counties of San Francisco, Marin, San Mateo, Alameda, and Contra Costa.
 In this analysis, teacher salaries are equally weighted across counties while home prices are not.

-Calculations in the "What homeownership could accomplish" infographic are based on the following assumptions: Chromebooks cost about $275 each at the time of publication.
+Calculations in the “What homeownership could accomplish” infographic are based on the following assumptions: Chromebooks cost about $275 each at the time of publication.
 High-end playgrounds are estimated to cost $50,000 each.
 School psychologists, social workers, and sports coordinators cost about $150,000 per year including salary, other compensation, and benefits.